Become a Run Leader

 3. Licence and Registration

 Once you have completed one of the above qualifications and received your DBS certificate, your licence to lead running groups will be sent to you by post.
-You can then either set up your own RunTogether Group (see Setting up a RunTogether Group on the Groups page) or an existing Group Leader can invite you to be a Run Leader for their Group.
+You can then either set up your own RunTogether Group (see Setting up a RunTogether Group) or an existing Group Leader can invite you to be a Run Leader for their Group.

 4. Setting up a Group on RunTogether

 Creating a new RunTogether group is really straight-forward.
-Read our simple five-step guide to starting a running group here.
+Read our simple five-step guide to starting a running group.

 5. Supporting your Continued Learning

-To support your continued learning, the Run Leader Resources area of the website will be regularly updated with running session ideas, tips and resources.
+To support your continued learning as a running coach, the Run Leader Resources area of the website will be regularly updated with running session ideas, tips and resources.
 Your local Run Leader Mentor will also organise regular face-to-face meetings for run leaders in your area to get together, share best practice and support one another.